 Hildebrand, Lorraine Barker.
 Straw Hats, Sandals and Steel, The Chinese in Washington State.
 Tacoma: Washington State American Revolution Bicentennial Commission, 1977.

 Jue, Willard G. and Silas G. Jue.
-“Goon Dip: Entrepreneur, Diplomat, and Community Leader,” The Annals of The Chinese Historical Society of The Pacific Northwest, 1984.
+“Goon Dip: Entrepreneur, Diplomat, and Community Leader,” Annals of the Chinese Historical Society of the Pacific Northwest, 1984.

 Nomura, Gail.
 "Washington’s Asian/Pacific American Communities,” in Sid White and S. E. Solberg, editors.
 Peoples of Washington: Perspectives on Cultural Diversity.
 Pullman: Washington State University Press, 1989.